Devsh-Graphics-Programming/Nabla/docs/nsc-toolchain-package.md

 ## CI packaging intent

-CI can still build all matrix configurations.
+CI may still build all matrix configurations.

-The developer-facing channel should publish only the `Release` `NSC` toolchain bundle.
+The `NSC` channel staging step installs exactly these tiles into one prefix:

+- `PackageConfig`
+- `Runtimes`
+- `NSCExecutables`
+- `NSCConfig`

 The intended release layout is:

 - payload files published individually under a host-specific release tag such as `nsc-windows-x64-release`
 - one convenience zip that contains only the generated `.dvc` manifest tree

-The manifest zip is for maintainers only.
+The manifests zip is for maintainers.
 Consumers read the unpacked `.dvc` files committed to this repository.